lutwidse/friend-tech-api/README.md

 ## 2. Vulnerabilities

-1. In verification, rate limits are poorly implemented in SMS authentication thus bypass is possible.
+1. Rate limits are poorly implemented in SMS authentication thus bypass is possible.
-2. You can redeem the invite code as much as you want to deplete since there is no flag.
+2. Invite codes are redeemable as much as you want to deplete since there is no flag.

 ## 3. Problem